HerrSchwarz/status4spring/README.md

 [![Build Status](https://travis-ci.org/HerrSchwarz/status4spring.svg)](https://travis-ci.org/HerrSchwarz/status4spring)

+There is a [Spring Boot](https://github.com/herrschwarz/status4springExampleSpringBoot) example available.
+Clone the repo, run 'mvn spring-boot:run' and have a look at [http://localhost:8080/internal/status](http://localhost:8080/internal/status)

 This is in a quite early stage and to be considered unfinished.
 But it's already more or less usable.

 Status controller for spring applications.
 Can provide various information like: